-Next, download the Tableau Named Connector, also known as a TACO file.
+Next, download the Custom Tableau Connector, also known as a TACO file.
 You'll want to move this file to one of two places depending on your operating system:

 Once again, if the directory doesn't exist, go ahead and create it.

 You should already have a federated database instance within MongoDB as per the requirements of this tutorial.
 We need to obtain the connection information for that instance to be used in Tableau.